nicolotoffolo/Crowd-Counting/README.md

 This project provides a comparative analysis of various crowd counting architectures, exploring deep learning alternatives to the multi-column baseline proposed by **Zhang et al.**

 ### 📌 Project Overview
-The goal of this research is to evaluate model performance in estimating pedestrian density.
-We focus on addressing common challenges such as scale variation and perspective distortion.
+The goal of this research is to evaluate model performance in estimating number of people on a given image.
+We focus on addressing common challenges such as scale variation and perspective distortion, while trying to explore different models.

 ### 📁 What's Inside
 - **Complete Source Code:** Implementation of the architectures and training pipelines.